Thioridazine Patient Information Including Side Effects

 Read the Thioridazine (thioridazine) Side Effects Center for a complete guide to possible side effects

-What is the most important information I should know about thioridazine ?
+What is the most important information I should know about thioridazine (Thioridazine)?

 Thioridazine is not for use in psychotic conditions related to dementia.
 Thioridazine may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.

 Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
 Do not start or stop taking thioridazine during pregnancy without your doctor's advice.

 Drinking alcohol can increase certain side effects of thioridazine.